fedenaka/fedenaka/README.md

 # Hii there, human! 👋👽

-I’m a software developer and tech enthusiastic.
+I’m a software developer and tech enthusiast.
 I don't want to bore you with my life so, here are some key things about me.

 - I’m always watching space stuffs 🚀
 - I really like to build things people use 📱